 According to new research publicised recently, a healthy social life may be as good for your long-term health as not smoking.

-Whilst I agree with these findings, as individuals we are ultimately responsible.
-There are so many other things we have to take into consideration too.
-We must also concentrate on our emotional, physical and spiritual health, because without those we will always struggle with our health.
-I agree it helps to have friends and family around us who can help, but we have to be able to do it for ourselves.
+As individuals, we are ultimately responsible for ourselves.
+There are so many other things we must take into consideration too.
+We must concentrate on our emotional, physical and spiritual health, because without those we will always struggle with our health.
+It is important to have friends and family around us who can and do help us, but we ultimately have to be able to help ourselves.

-To give ourselves a chance of living longer and having healthier lives, we have to be at peace regardless of who is around us.
-No one else can give us that.
+As time moves on, our lives will change and our children will move away.
+To give ourselves a chance of living longer and having healthier lives, we must be at peace with ourselves.